mishiesmunchies/mishiesmunchies.github.io/pages/order.md

 permalink: /order
 ---

+<div class="note"></div>
+SPECIAL OFFER - Get a free box of cinnamon rolls for every 2 boxes bought using your referral!
+For more information, read about our [Referrals Program.](referrals)

 ## Order Status: OPEN
-Pick-up Date: Friday, April 15, 2022
+Pick-up Date: Tuesday, May 3, 2022

-Last Day to Order: Thursday, April 14, 2022
+Last Day to Order: Wednesday, May 4, 2022

 Follow us [@mishiesmunchies](https://www.instagram.com/mishiesmunchies/) to stay updated!